ToyotaCRDL/mahos/docs/source/index.rst

 ..
-Mahos documentation master file, created by sphinx-quickstart on Sun Apr  3 06:42:17 2022.
+MAHOS documentation master file, created by sphinx-quickstart on Sun Apr  3 06:42:17 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Mahos documentation
+MAHOS documentation
 ===================

-Mahos: Measurement Automation Handling and Orchestration System.
+MAHOS: Measurement Automation Handling and Orchestration System.

 This package currently includes the following.